 As I walked away from the bounding doe and the adrenaline from the stalk waned, my sense of accomplishment waxed.
 I felt a mounting pride.
 I had finally done it, I had finally put a successful stalk on a deer with my bow.

 You may be asking ‘Why did he go on a stalk on a doe that he knew he couldn’t legally harvest?’
 I had two reasons, with the first being the most important and the second being an ancillary benefit.
 First, we couldn’t be sure that the doe was alone.
 A few weeks earlier we had seen a buck with does, and while I couldn’t legally yet harvest the doe, I could harvest a buck if I came across one due to the difference in tag season dates.
 For all I knew, he might have been hiding just out of sight to the west of the doe.

 The second reason was that every attempt at stalking an animal, even if just for a picture or for practice, will give me helpful experience and teach me a few lessons.
 Aside from the lesson, learned many times over, that sometimes mule deer do the exact opposite of what one would expect from them, I learned a few useful gems this time around.

 First, knee pads are very helpful for bow stalking.
 I was comfortably able to drop to a knee on gravel when I needed to.
 Without them, my patellas would be bruised and battered.

-Third, and vitally, I learned that it is possible for me to get close enough to a mule deer for a shot.
+Second, I learned that it is possible for me to get close enough to a mule deer for a shot.
 Having had a bad experience with a hyper-vigilant doe earlier in the season (she spotted me slinking through the bush at over 200 yards!), I was feeling disheartened about my prospects.
 My confidence has been slightly restored.

 Now all that is left is to repeat my stalking success when I can legally harvest the animal.
 Stay tuned.